Jorel97/ci-fortifications-makefile-poc/README.md

-# ci-fortifications-makefile-poc
+# CI fortifications Makefile PoC

-Minimal PoC for shared Makefile fortification checks in GitHub and GitLab CI
+Minimal proof that GitHub Actions and GitLab CI can call one shared Makefile fortification entry point.